Sparrowium/Documentation/Computer Science/Theoretical Disciplines/Programming Language Theory and Program Semantics/Languages/HTML.md

 - Provide the details of what is written in the HTML source code.
 HTML comment tags are completely ignored to display by the browsers.

+- Used to explain the owner code to help others understand when they edit their source code for future purposes.

+- Advantages:

+	- Help coders understand the flexible of ongoing flow of code.

+	- Developers can comment one any line of existing code without disrupting the original code.

+	- Can be easily deleted if its become unusable.

 - Syntax: `<! -- ... -->`

+## HTML Forms

+- A [Web Forms] is a part of an HTML document containing HTML form elements such as input, select, checkboxes, radio, buttons, etc.

+- Common Web Forms: Contact form, Registration form, Sign-in form, Lead Generation form, Order form, Survey form, Search form, Email form.

+- Form Syntax: `<form name="" action"" method""> ... </forms>`

+- Form Attribute: Form has 2 important attributes, the action and the method attributes.
+Here, the **form action** specifies the location where the form data will be submitted, and the **form method** specifies the HTTP method that is usually GET / POST.
+	HTTP Methods: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`

+- Form Elements: Are input field types that are used to obtain users input.
+	`<input type""> ... </input>`

+- `<label>` Elements: Defines a form element label by holding the element's ID in the "**for**" attribute.
+	`<label for=""> ... </label>`
 ## CSS in HTML

 - Cascading Style Sheets (CSS) describes web content's visual presentation and layout.